CSC510-Group-25/CSC510_Group25_Project1/README.md

 # CSC510_Group25_Project1

 ## Steps for Running Backend
 You can directly use Eclipse or Intellj to open up the project and run SpringSocialApplication.java file.
 You can also the start code from terminal.
+You need to update sql username and password in resources/application.yml file.

 Go to spring-social folder and run
 ```bash
 mvn spring-boot:run